Snikeer/kubernetes-homelab/README.md

 <img src="images/4_ufw_status.png" alt="Firewall status" width="600">

 #### 3. Container Runtime Installation (Docker)
-To enable container orchestration, Docker was installed and configured as the container runtime interface (CRI).
+To enable container orchestration, Docker was installed and configured as the container runtime interface.
 The system user was added to the docker group to allow non-root execution.

 ```bash
 # Installing Docker and configuring group